Lawehim/ContactBookApp/README.md

 # ContactBookApp
-A contact book application built with C# and ASP.Net API
+A contact book application built with C# and API ASP.Net Core.
+This is an initial commit.